spacemanspiff2007/HABApp/docs/util.rst

 .. exec_code::

+    # ------------ hide: start ------------
+    async def run(provider):
+        # ------------ hide: stop -------------

         from HABApp.util import RateLimiter

         # Create or get existing, name is case insensitive
         limiter = RateLimiter('MyRateLimiterName')

         # define limits, duplicate limits of the same algorithm will only be added once
         # These lines all define the same limit so it'll result in only one limiter added
         limiter.add_limit(5, 60)   # add limits explicitly
         limiter.parse_limits('5 per minute').parse_limits('5 in 60s', '5/60seconds')  # add limits through text

         # add additional limit with leaky bucket algorithm
         limiter.add_limit(10, 100, algorithm='leaky_bucket')

         # add additional limit with fixed window elastic expiry algorithm
         limiter.add_limit(10, 100, algorithm='fixed_window_elastic_expiry')

         # Test the limit without increasing the hits
         for _ in range(100):
             assert limiter.test_allow()

         # the limiter will allow 5 calls ...
         for _ in range(5):
             assert limiter.allow()

         # and reject the 6th
         assert not limiter.allow()

         # It's possible to get statistics about the limiter and the corresponding windows
         print(limiter.info())

         # There is a counter that keeps track of the total skips that can be reset
         print('Counter:')
         print(limiter.total_skips)
         limiter.reset()     # Can be reset
         print(limiter.total_skips)

+    # ------------ hide: start ------------
+    import doc_runner
+    doc_runner.run(run)

 Recommendation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^